newca12/TMDb-async-client/README.md

 ### About ###
 TMDb-async-client is a native Scala SDK that provides asynchronous access to [The Movie Database][1] (TMDb) API.
 It is built heavily on [spray-client][2] for async non-blocking HTTP I/O and [spray-json][3] for parsing JSON responses into Scala case classes.
+[spray-funnel][4] is used to allow limitation of client request frequency and number of parallel requests in respect of TMDb policies.

 TMDb-async-client is an EDLA project.